dman926/SEPHIRA-CMS/Flask/README.md

 `pip install -r requirements.txt`

-To run the local Flask server
+To run the local (nonproduction) Flask server

-`python run.py`
+`python wsgi.py`

 To run the production server

-You should run this as a uWSGI instance with NGINX.
-[Read more here](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uwsgi-and-nginx-on-ubuntu-20-04)
+`pip install wheel`

+`pip install uwsgi`

+Included are the app.ini configuration, NGINX example Location config, and a systemd service to start the server with systemd.

 ## Documentations